 - Speak slowly.
 Ha!
 Ha!
 I know.
 That was a good one.

-Of of the funniest medical transcription error or dictation errors I've seen in a long time was the description of a transbronchial aortogram with runoffs, which for the non medical types out there would involve placing a camera into the lungs, then proceeding to pass a needle from inside the lung into the aorta, the main blood vessel of the body.
+One of the funniest medical transcription error or dictation errors I've seen in a long time was the description of a transbronchial aortogram with runoffs, which for the non medical types out there would involve placing a needle into the lung through the mouth, lungs, then proceeding to pass the needle from inside the lung into the aorta, the main blood vessel of the body.
 I'm pretty sure they meant transbrachial aortogram.
 Ok, maybe it wasn't THAT funny.
 How about the double stranded dizziness titer?
 OK, just kind of a funny transcription mistake.

 For a little help at some good home 'ol fashioned hospital humor, I asked my thousands of Facebook readers to provide insight into their funny medical transcription and dictation errors and stories.
 They did not disappoint me.
 Below is a detailed list of responses I received from their experiences.
 I hope you enjoy them as much as I did.